top of page

 Below are sample templates the school may use, or they may create their own:

-• Letter of the estimated cost of tuition should state the student's name, the term they are applying for (preferably with the start date), and the estimated cost of tuition for however many credits they plan to take for that term.
+• Letter of the estimated cost of attendance from your school stating your name, the term you are applying for, and the estimated cost of attendance for however many credits you plan to take for that term.

-• Financial Needs Analysis (FNA) form in place of a tuition statement.
-FNA’s for organizations other than the school and AIS will not be accepted.
+• Financial Needs Analysis (FNA) form in place of a cost of attendance or statement of fees.
+FNA’s for other organizations will not be accepted.
+Be advised that FNA’s are for full-time status only.

 • Current Transcript (can be unofficial) – DO NOT WAIT for final grades to be posted and submit the most current transcript as of today.
 You don't need to pay for an official transcript.
 You can submit an unofficial transcript.
-High school or GED transcripts are acceptable for incoming freshmen in their first two terms ONLY.
+High school or GED transcripts are ONLY acceptable for incoming freshmen in their first two terms.

 Required Documents